5 safe ways to lose water weight

 Water weight gets a bad rap for making people feel puffy and bloated.
 For many of us, it’s the go-to suspect when our pants won’t zip.
-As a result, you may be wondering where water weight comes from—and more pointedly, how to get rid of it.
+As a result, you may be wondering where water weight comes from and how to get rid of it.

 What is water weight?

-At some point you may have heard that water makes up 50% to 60% of the human body.
-Technically, all that water is “water weight.”
-But popular usage really refers to the measure of water that fluctuates with diet, lifestyle, and other everyday factors—not the H2O bound up in brain tissue, per se.
-“Water weight is not indicative of your true body weight,” says Dr. Paakhi Srivastava, PhD, a researcher with the Drexel University Center for Weight, Eating and Lifestyle Science.
+At some point you may have heard that water makes up 50 to 60% of the human body.
+Technically, all that water is 'water weight'.
+But popular usage really refers to the measure of water that fluctuates with diet, lifestyle and other everyday factors—not the H2O bound up in brain tissue, per se.
+“Water weight is not indicative of your true body weight,” says Dr. Paakhi Srivastava, PhD, a researcher for weight, eating and lifestyle science.
 “It’s excess water getting stored in your tissue and blood vessels, not muscle or fat.”

-Diet plays a big role in water weight, sometimes by design, says Lauren Harris-Pincus, a registered dietitian nutritionist who maintains a private practice in New Jersey.
-Every time you eat carbohydrates, for instance—whether you’re crunching on a juicy apple or twirling up forkfuls of spaghetti—your body breaks them down into glucose, also known as blood sugar.
-Some glucose gets used right away to power organs, tissues, and cells.
-But some gets stashed as glycogen, a backup energy source housed in the muscles and liver.
-That’s where water comes in: The body bundles glycogen with water at a ratio of about 1:3.
+Diet plays a big role in water weight, sometimes by design, says Lauren Harris-Pincus, a registered dietitian and nutritionist.
+Every time you eat carbohydrates, for instance your body breaks them down into glucose, also known as blood sugar.
+Some glucose gets used right away as a source of energy to power organs, tissues and cells.
+But some gets stored as glycogen - a backup energy source housed in the muscles and liver.
+That’s where water comes in; the body bundles glycogen with water at a ratio of about 1:3.
 In other words, Harris-Pincus says, “each gram of glycogen is stored with roughly 3 grams of water.”

-That’s one reason you may feel a bit bloated after hitting the bread basket.
-It also helps explain why some people on calorie-restricted eating plans shed pounds rapidly in their early days of their diets.
+That’s one reason you may feel a bit bloated after consuming carbohydrates.
+It also helps explain why some people on calorie-restricted eating plans lose kilos rapidly in their early days of their diets.
 “When your body starts using up your glycogen stores for energy, you lose a lot of water weight with it,” Harris-Pincus explains.
 How much glycogen your body can hold depends on how much muscle you have, among other things; 300 to 860 grams is typical.

-Even if you’re not cutting calories, the body’s everyday use and storage of energy almost inevitably causes water weight to go up and down.
-“Over a week, it’s normal to fluctuate 2 to 3 pounds,” Dr. Srivastava says.
+Even if you’re not cutting calories, the body’s everyday use and storage of glycogen (stored energy) almost inevitably causes water weight to go up and down.
+“Over a week, it’s normal to fluctuate 1 to 1.5kg,” Dr. Srivastava says.
 While water retention sometimes can be a symptom of a serious health issue (more on that below), it’s usually a harmless phenomenon, she continues—unlike, say, gaining excess abdominal fat, which carries health risks.

 Carbs don’t tell the complete story of water weight—far from it.
 Read on to learn about some other variables, such as medications and hormonal activity, that can cause the body to retain water, along with healthy ways to beat bloat if it’s bothering you.